CloudCIX/developers_manual/style_guides/1-typescript.md

 # TypeScript Style Guide
-This is an overview of our style guide for TypeScript files on the frontend.
+This is an overview of our style guide for frontend TypeScript files.

-The nice thing is, we can provide a `tslint` config file to be used in all projects and that will handle linting the TS files correctly.
+The nice thing is, we can provide a `tslint` config file to be used in all projects and that will handle the linting of TS files correctly.

 ## Linting
 We use `tslint` to lint our TypeScript files.

-However, due to the nature of `npm` and that our projects will end up having different node modules, we will not currently be creating a `tslint` docker image like we did for python.
+However, due to the nature of `npm` and because our projects will end up having different node modules, we will not currently be creating a `tslint` Docker image like we did for Python.

 ## Rules
 Below are all the rules we are using for TypeScript linting

 ### Quotes
-Only single (`'`) quotes are to be used to denote strings in our TypeScript files.
+Only single (`'`) quotes are used to denote strings in our TypeScript files.

 ### Semi Colons
 We have decided to forego the use of semi colons in TypeScript.